 The fantastic resolution of 4K is enough to tempt anyone into buying a new TV.
 But there are other cool technologies on-board many of the best new 4K TVs as well, which could make an upgrade a must-have rather than a nice-to-have.
 Features vary from model to model, but many new 4K TVsinclude Quantum Dot and OLED panels, as well as High Dynamic Range (HDR), too.

-In the guide below, you'll find a video explaining 4K in a nutshell, with more information about pixel count, viewing distances, and the difference 4K really makes below that.
+In the guide below, you'll find a video explaining 4K in a nutshell, along with all of the information you need to know about pixel count, viewing distances, and the difference 4K really makes to your viewing experience.

 What is 4K resolution?

 We know it's seriously upgraded our viewing experience, but what is 4K?

 4K resolution, at least the way most TV companies define it, is 3840 x 2160 pixels, or 2160p.
 To put that in perspective, a Full HD 1080p image is only 1920 x 1080.
 4K screens have about 8 million pixels, which is around four times what your current 1080p set can display.

 Think of your TV like a grid, with rows and columns.
 A full HD 1080p image is 1080 rows high and 1920 columns wide.
 A 4K image approximately doubles the numbers in both directions, yielding approximately four times as many pixels total.
 To put it another way, you could fit every pixel from your 1080p set onto one-quarter of a 4K screen.